By the Rev. Dr. Ed Hird

 Valentine’s Day rolls around every year without fail.
 Husbands forget Feb 14th at their peril.
 Somehow our wives interpret our forgetting Valentine’s Day as a sign that we don’t care, that we may be putting other priorities like work and sports above them.
 So, husbands, be warned.
 Flowers are much cheaper than lawyers.

-After forty-three years of marriage, I love my wife more now than I have ever loved her.
+After almost forty-five years of marriage, I love my wife more now than I have ever loved her.
 To celebrate our 30th Anniversary, we flew to England to visit with our youngest son, serving then as a youth missionary in Newcastle.
 It is an amazing gift to be married to someone whom you really like to be with.
 My wife has been that gift to me.
-She was so loyal in supporting our 31-year ministry at St. Simon’s North Vancouver from 1987 to 2018.
+She has been so loyal in supporting our 31-year ministry at St. Simon’s North Vancouver from 1987 to 2018.
 That is why I dedicated my book ‘Battle for the Soul of Canada’ “with gratitude to my dear wife who has been married to me for almost thirty years, for better for worse, for richer for poorer, in sickness and in health, till death do us part.”
 You can imagine that it is not easy to be married to a clergyman, especially with the challenges that faithful Anglicans have been facing in North America.

 My wife and I went to Winston Churchill High School in Vancouver, both graduating forty-eight years ago in 1972.
 But we only really noticed each other from a distance.
 We became friends while taking the bus home from the University of British Columbia.
 She was in Music naturally, and I was in Social Work, dreaming about becoming an Anglican priest.
 For around a year, we were only good friends.
 But eventually the penny dropped and I saw the light.
 My wife really impressed me with her great listening skills, her good sense of humour, and her hard work.